awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ## Deleting an alias<a name="delete-alias"></a>

 To delete an alias, use the [DeleteAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_DeleteAlias.html) operation\.
-Deleting an alias has no effect on the associated CMK\.
+Deleting an alias has no effect on the associated KMS key\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.